New credit reporting changes means personal lending just got smarter

 If you are applying for a credit card, a loan, or to buy goods or services on credit, your credit report can make or break your application.

 What is a credit report?

 When you apply for a loan or credit, credit providers will check your credit report.
-Created by a credit reporting body, this document records your credit history – from how many times you applied for credit and which loans were opened to missed repayments, defaults and how much debt you have available.
+Created by a credit reporting body, this document records your credit history – from how many times you applied for credit and which loans were opened, to your history of making repayments, defaults and how much debt you have available.

 Credit reporting bodies or credit providers may condense your credit report into a credit score.
 Your credit score compares you to other borrowers and assesses your creditworthiness to help credit providers decide who to lend to and how much to charge for interest.

 Credit providers will use your credit report or credit score, any information you provide during the application process and other details to determine if they will lend to you, how much they will lend and on what terms.

 The new credit reporting changes will provide a fuller, clearer picture of your credit history.
 These changes may make it easier – or for some people, harder – to get credit or a loan.

 At the moment, your credit report mainly shows your ‘bad’ credit behaviour such as defaults and other credit infringements and bankruptcies.
 Shortly, your credit report will also include new information like your repayment history.